 In the hospital, Ashok recovered physically faster than doctors expected.
 But what his young son saw deeply affected him.
 Even after many weeks, seeing his father talk to strangers was traumatic.
 Remembering what strangers did to his father that day, he often shouted, “Please leave my father, please don’t beat him.”

 Ashok shares: “Whenever I saw my son acting like this, my eyes would be full of tears, and I prayed to God to heal him emotionally.”
 Thankfully, with time, Ashok’s son was able to work through his pain.
 His father, however, is still very concerned about both of his children.
 He spends a lot of time praying for them.

 Please take a moment to write a letter of encouragement to those like Ashok and his family.
 We want to come alongside believers like him who are bravely sharing the hope of Christ with others at great cost to themselves and their families.

 *Representative names and photos are sometimes used to protect identity.

 You can send a physical letter through the mail or a digital message using the form on this page.
-This letter-writing opportunity is available through December 31, 2019.
+Please note that for logistical and security reasons all physical letters will be scanned and then emailed to the field for distribution for this letter-writing campaign.
+This letter-writing opportunity is available through March 31, 2020.